Email marketing allows you to engage with your leads, nurture customer relationships, and inspire new sales.

-As we’ve discussed on our blog, ActiveCampaign has four pricing plans to choose from.
-These are the Lite plan, the Plus plan, the Professional plan, and the Enterprise plan.
+As we’ve discussed on our blog, ActiveCampaign has four pricing plans to choose from: Lite, Plus, Professional, and Enterprise.

-The Lite plan includes some email marketing features, among them newsletter sending, email marketing, marketing automation, unlimited sending, autoresponders, and email templates.
-That said, you’re limited to 3 users.
+The Lite plan includes email marketing features, including newsletter sending, email marketing, marketing automation, unlimited sending, autoresponders, and email templates.
+That said, you’re limited to three account users.

-If you want to add ActiveCampaign CRM, sales automation, lead scoring, and site messages, you’d have to at least pay for the Plus plan.
+If you want to add ActiveCampaign CRM, sales automation, lead scoring, and site messages, you’d have to at least go for the Plus plan.

 Pros and Cons

-If your small business or startup wants to go with name recognition, ActiveCampaign is a solid choice.
+If your small business or startup wants to go with a big brand, ActiveCampaign is a solid choice.
 That’s one advantage.

 All along, you get support for only three users.
 Even small startups probably have more staff than that.